smallkitten-development/Scorpion/README.md

 For helpful information and documentation, make sure to check the wiki.
 You can also check out my twitter, @nathangwk.

-### Features/Uses:
-I created this engine as an easy way for newcomers to take advantage of Three.js.
-The Three.js library is a very rich and detailed library which I initially found overwhelming.
-I used this project as an excuse to jump head first into the world of Three.js and the world of 3D in the browser in general.
-I am still learning and implementing new things as I learn, any pointers would be much appriciated!

-Scorpion was designed for people like me who are used to programming with vanilla JavaScript and who haven't really gotten into a bunch of the big 3rd party libraries.
-When starting to learn Three.js, I found that even a lot of the simpler things I wanted to do, such as just creating a simple cube with a simple material, was very challenging since I had never dabbled in 3D before.
-Cameras, scenes, and meshes all seemed like a concept I understood, but I found that there was a lot of deeper concepts involved in creating each of these things with standard Three.js.

-Because of this, when I started to learn I set up my workflow in a way that made it easier for me to get simple tasks done using only a single line of code for each task I wanted to get done.
-If I wanted to make a scene, all I had to do was call one function with a bunch of variable parameters and Three.js handles the rest.
-This made it easy for me to just get what I wanted to get done with my vanilla JS experience while also taking advantage of a powerful library like three.js.

-There's still a lot of work to be done, and I'm not the best at Three.js still.
-But I'm learning with this project and I hope this project can help some people who feel the same way!

 ### Images:

 ![image1](https://cdn1.imggmi.com/uploads/2019/9/12/9df346ac14a51f5892f2f276cd841f7f-full.png)